Nahh2/Takka/README.md

 4. WinRAR Password Cracker - Attempts to crack the password of a protected WinRAR archive using a dictionary attack.
 5. MAS Script - Runs the Microsoft Activation Script to manage activation.
 6. Chris Titus PowerShell Utilities - Launches Chris Titus Tech PowerShell utilities for Windows optimization and customization.

+> [!Note]
+> Some features require administrative privileges and specific tools (e.g., 7-Zip for the WinRAR Password Cracker).

 ## FAQ
 <details>